products have been assessed for circularity.

 Using renewable or recycled materials

 Materials are the biggest contributor to the IKEA climate footprint, where extraction of raw material represents more than 40%.
 Our material agenda is speeding up as we find new sources and develop new materials.
-By 2030, we aim to use only responsibly sourced renewable or recycled materials in our offer, ensuring that we have a positive impact by regenerating resources, protecting ecosystems and improving biodiversity.
+By 2030, we aim to use only responsibly sourced renewable or recycled materials in our product range ensuring that we have a positive impact by regenerating resources, protecting ecosystems and improving biodiversity.

 Innovating to reduce the use of resources